The central challenge in modern polling is not simply measuring opinion. It is ensuring that the people we hear from reflect the people we do not.

 Telephone surveys, which were once considered the gold standard, now face response rates so low that they introduce their own form of bias.
 We are no longer reaching a broad cross-section of the public.
 We are reaching a subset of people willing to answer unknown calls and stay on the line.

 Most pollsters, including us, weight by demographics such as age, gender, region, and education.
 That helps.
 But over time, we have come to believe that it is not enough.
+That is why we adopted past vote weighting 15 years ago, and it is why we have never stopped using it.

 If demographic weighting cannot fully correct for imbalance, what can?
 One answer is to look at behaviour, not just characteristics.